filter nullish elements with flatMap.javascript

 console.log(filteredResults);

-💡 Equivalent to: results.filter(Boolean)
+💡 Equivalent to: results.filter(Boolean), but more compact!

 Use Case: Filtering While Mapping

-helps in both mapping and filtering in one step:
+If each element in results needs transformation, flatMap helps in both mapping and filtering in one step:

 const results = await prisma.example.findMany();